compas-dev/compas_libigl/README.md

 ## License

 Libigl is licensed under MPL-2.
-Free use of CGAL is licensed under LGPL and GPL-3.
 Free use of Triangle is limited to personal and academic use and governed by a specific license agreement.

-All license notices are included.
+Both license notices are included.